 - Place your order.
 You can send your items to preparation centers.
-They can check the items for possible damages and pack them again to ship off to the Amazon warehouse.
+They can check the items for possible damages and pack them again to ship them off to the Amazon warehouse.

 - List the items on Amazon.

-- Wait for selling your inventory.
+- Wait to sell your inventory.

 Now, after getting familiar with the general process of Amazon’s online arbitrage business, it’s time to talk about getting started.

 As a beginner, there is no shortage of options to source for your online arbitrage inventory.
 There are a lot of online retailers you can choose from.
 To get started, follow the steps involved in this method: